Digital Research Storytelling Workshop

 Julia Gruson-Wood

-Julia Gruson-Wood is a Research Associate here at CDHI as well as the VP Office of Research & Innovation (UTSC) with a particular interest in research creation, publicly engaged scholarship, & knowledge mobilization.
+Julia is Research Partnership and Business Development Officer at the Office of the Vice-Principal Research & Innovation (UTSC) with a particular interest in research creation, publicly engaged scholarship, & knowledge mobilization.
 She is also an Adjunct Faculty Member with 2 programs at the University of Guelph:

 1. A community & arts-engaged PhD Program called Social Practice & Transformational Change;